-The application of script analysis and practical skills in a self-proposed project.
-Students have the option of demonstrating expertise in directing or stage management.
+The application of script analysis and practical skills in a self-proposed project that allows students to demonstrate expertise in directing.
 Students are required to submit a formal written proposal by March 1 of their junior year that must be approved by all full-time Theatre Department faculty.
-Students who choose to direct or stage manage a full-length play in fulfillment of THEA 461 must have completed the THEA 162 requirements of assistant stage managing and stage managing faculty-directed productions.
 This course is open to senior theatre majors only.